medibb/obsidian/Inbox/= CT xray - MOC.md

 8 bit grayscale histogram was used, which classifies the black-and-white brightness level of the picture into 256 intensities ranging from 0 to 255.
 Spatial heterogeneity was assessed by skewness, kurtosis, entropy, and complexity.
 The relationship with pain assessed by numeric rating scale (NRS) was investigated by Mann-Whitney U test and Pearson chi-square test.

 ### 4.1 Parameter definitions
-- Clinical paramters : n
+- Clinical paramters : nRS, positive provocative test, capsular vs impinge sign
+- ultrasonographic paramters : grading system, shadow

 ### 4.2.
 Data analysis ([[= EAG - Data Analysis]])